 Especially because he keeps trying to play everything he does as caring for Thea, and nope.
 He only cares for himself.
 Thea is an extension of that, and that’s why he treats her with no regard to what she wants.
 He cares, yes, but only in that she is his daughter, and therefore she must survive.
 He doesn’t really care about her well-being, and he would never put her before himself.
 He’s proven that countless times.
 So, honestly, it’s time for him to go.
 Enough is enough.

-ok for him to stay.
-It’s absolutley idiotic to believe that this man is worth redeeming or left to his own devices.
+It’s absolutely idiotic to believe that this man is worth redeeming or left to his own devices.
 Has everyone forgot about season one?
 Has everyone forgot that he learned about Oliver’s kid and caused that trouble?
 HAS EVERYONE FORGOTTEN THAT HE FORCED HER TO KILL SARA?!

 I need to see one valid reason why we should keep this man.
 And it can’t be, because we love John Barrowman.
 We all love him.
 He’s a cupcake with a killer smile.
 But Malcolm…he’s got to go.
 Thea Queen is the only connection left that would stop Oliver from killing him.
 Now that he’s betrayed her (again) cut those family ties!
 KILL HIMMMMMM!